 The Steering Committee:

 Rikke is the CEO of the arts, media and communications agency UrbanArt Communications and the initiative taker of the Arts & Globalization Conference.
 She works as an independent curator, project manager, communicator and freelance journalist.
-Since 2003 she has worked with contemporary art in different projects in Denmark, France and Spain.
+Since 2003 she has worked with contemporary art in different projects in Denmark, France, Italy and Spain.
 In 2004 she started Nørrebro Art Salon – an exhibition and debate space in Copenhagen with a focus on dialogue and global arts ressources within the Danish community.
 In 2005 she was the project manager of the first research festival in Denmark on behalf of the Ministry of Science, Technology and Innovation.
 Education: MA, Comparative Literature, Media and Art History, University of Copenhagen and Université Paris Diderot. @UrbanArtC

 Carl Martin is an independent curator and writer.
 He is a regular contributor to the online art magazine Kunsten.nu and he has curated several art projects in public spaces.
 He is currently curating Alt_Cph15 an experimental fair for alternative art spaces.
 He is the co-curator and author of Object This Picture, a series of solo exhibitions, and co-author of the book Force Majeure.
 For the Arts & Globalization Conference he will put together two art salons on the subject of whiteness within the art context.
 Education: MA, Modern Culture and Cultural Dissemination, University of Copenhagen.